 - progressive stretching and strengthening exercises

 RICE stands for rest, ice, compression, and elevation.
-The RICE therapies can be used to slow blood flow to the site of the injury.
+RICE therapy can slow blood flow to the site of the injury.
 That helps reduce inflammation and promote recovery.

-- Elevation.
-Keep the forearm raised at a level above the heart to reduce the blood flow to it.
-Some people find it helpful to rest the forearm on a pillow while sitting or sleeping, or to use a sling while walking and standing.
+Keep the forearm raised at a level above the heart to reduce blood flow to it.
+Some people find it helpful to rest the forearm on a pillow while sitting or sleeping or to use a sling while walking and standing.

 Several OTC medications may help relieve symptoms, including:

-- OTC anesthetic creams, sprays, or lotions with numbing chemicals like lidocaine and benzocaine
+- anesthetic creams, sprays, or lotions with numbing chemicals like lidocaine and benzocaine

 Stretches and exercise

 Several stretches can help slowly stretch and strengthen inflamed or injured tendons.

 - Extend the arm outward with the palm and fingers facing down.